Title

 Body

-A. Geographic Information Data
+C. Geographic Information Data

 • Spatial aggregation to other geographic units

-In the case of requests for zip code level information the DOC grants permission to the RFA to satisfy requests that RFA deems non-confidential by a properly qualified statistician using accepted analytic techniques concluding the risk is substantially limited to identify the subject of the information in accordance with the HIPAA Privacy Regulations [45 CFR § 164.514(b)] without requiring an application for release of restricted data.
+In the case of requests for zip code level information, the DOC grants permission to the RFA to satisfy requests that RFA deems non-confidential by a properly qualified statistician using accepted analytic techniques concluding the risk is substantially limited to identify the subject of the information in accordance with the HIPAA Privacy Regulations [45 CFR § 164.514(b)] without requiring an application for release of restricted data.

-A. Restricted Data
+A. Restricted Data Elements

 1. Inpatient Hospitalization Restricted Data Elements